Chris Christie: Appointment

 On December 7, 2001, President George W. Bush appointed Christie the U.S. Attorney for the District of New Jersey.
-During a Republican presidential debate in August 2015, Christie falsely claimed he had been appointed by President Bush on September 10, 2001, and that the 9/11 attacks occurred in his state the next day.
+During Republican presidential debates in August 2015 and November 2023, Christie falsely claimed he had been appointed by President Bush on September 10, 2001, and that the 9/11 attacks occurred in his state the next day.
 Some members of the New Jersey Bar professed disappointment at Christie's lack of experience.
 At the time, he had never practiced in a federal courtroom before, and had little experience in criminal law.
 Christie received the overwhelming support of the Republican Party in New Jersey.
-A spokesperson for Acting Governor Donald DiFrancesco, who selected nominees for the position, said that he received hundreds of letters of support for Christie "from everyone from the Assembly speaker down to the county level, close to every member of the Legislature and every county chairman."
+A spokesperson for Governor Donald DiFrancesco, who selected nominees for the position, said that he received hundreds of letters of support for Christie "from everyone from the Assembly speaker down to the county level, close to every member of the Legislature and every county chairman."
 Christie was also a top fundraiser for Bush's 2000 presidential campaign.
 He helped raise $350,000 for Bush, qualifying him as a "Pioneer", and also donated to DiFrancesco.
 Democrats seized upon the role played by Bush's political adviser, Karl Rove, after Christie's law partner, William Palatucci, a Republican political consultant and Bush supporter, boasted that he had selected a United States attorney by forwarding Christie's résumé to Rove.
 According to New Jersey's senior senator, Bob Torricelli, Christie promised to appoint a "professional" with federal courtroom experience as deputy if confirmed.
 By Senate tradition, if a state's senior Senator opposes the nomination of a U.S. Attorney, the nomination is effectively dead, but Christie's promise was enough for Torricelli to give the nomination his blessing.
 He was unanimously confirmed by the United States Senate on December 20, 2001, and sworn into office on January 17, 2002.

-The brother of Christie's uncle (his aunt's second husband), Tino Fiumara, was an organized crime figure; according to Christie, the FBI presumably knew that when they conducted his background check.
-Later, Christie recused himself from the case and commented about what he had learned growing up with such a relative: "It just told me that you make bad decisions in life and you wind up paying a price."
+The brother of Christie's uncle (his aunt's second husband), Tino Fiumara, was an organized crime figure.
+According to Christie, the FBI presumably knew that when they conducted his background check.
+Later, Christie recused himself from the case and commented about what he had learned growing up with such a relative, "It just told me that you make bad decisions in life and you wind up paying a price."